System Requirements for Virtual Server Agent with Amazon

 Virtual Server Agent Proxy Requirements

 To provide better throughput for streaming backup and backup copy operations, use a compute-optimized instance hosted in Amazon.
 For more information, see Amazon EC2 Instance Types.
-Do not use a Nitro-based instance.

 The VSA proxy must be in the same Amazon account and located in the same region as the instances to be backed up.